-The Toronto Centre holds regular lecture meetings from October through April, and sponsors a separate group for members interested in making their own telescopes.
+The Toronto Centre holds regular lecture meetings from October through April, and sponsors a special group for members interested in making their own telescopes.
 It also sponsors monthly summer "Star Nights" with telescopes on the University of Toronto Campus, and extra public observation meetings in parks and at the Canadian National Exhibition.
 Occasional meetings for members are held at the David Dunlap Observatory at Richmond Hill.
-There is a well-stocked Library and reading room for members at the Society's headquarters at-3 Willcocks Street, Toronto.
+There is a well-stocked Library and reading-room for members at the Society's national headquarters at 252 College Street, Toronto.